AshkIza/cloudNativeApp/README.md

 **Deploy**

 During the deployments, docker images will be pulled (docker pull), and be deployed using YAML deployemnt files.
+Angular (web-tier), Spring (service-tier), and MySQL (data-tier) images will be deployed in separate conainers.

 You can deploy the application either,

-1- On a docker Engine (in your local environment -  **docker-compose**)
+1- On a **Docker Engine**

-    YAML file (docker-compose.yml) to deploy angular/spring/MySQL containers within the docker Engine : docker-compose up
+    YAML file 'docker-compose.yml' includes all deployment instructions for the docker-compose. docker-compose up
-        docker-compose down (to undeploy and remove the containers) Or,
+        docker-compose down (to undeploy and remove the containers) The application can be accessed from 'http://localhost:9090/' Or,

-2- On a **kuberbetes cluster - Managed (GKE/EKS) or Self-managed (Minikube)**
+2- On a **kuberbetes Cluster**

+    You can use either Managed (Google / Amazon -> GKE/EKS) or self-managed Kubernetes cluster.
-    NOTE: for development enviroment, you can deploy it locally on minikube - which is a one-node kubernetes cluster) YAML file for kubernets deployments :  'k8s-courseApp.yml'
+    (For development enviroment, you can deploy it locally on minikube - which is a single-node kubernetes cluster) YAML file for kubernets deployments :  'k8s-courseApp.yml'